Topic permissions

 • Public

-Anyone with the topic URL can see posts within without needing to log into Slab.
+• All standard users and admins can see the topic and its posts.
+Additionally, anyone with the topic URL can see the topic and posts without needing to log into Slab.

 Edit permission details